-Here in the Caribbean, there are two possible futures regarding data: open or closed.
+Here in all of the Caribbean, there are two possible futures regarding data: open or closed.
 A closed future would mean that data collection, sharing and use are limited.
 Whereas an open future is one where collected data is shared and open to the public and can be used by various organizations to inform policy or decision making.
 With an open data future for PAs, governments, businesses and civil society collect, use and publish data openly.

 The Caribbean Protected Areas Gateway (CPAG) was established under the Biodiversity and Protected Areas Management Program (BIOPAMA).
 The CPAG aims to link data to better decisions concerning the Caribbean’s protected resources.
 It is a resource hub for facilitating and promoting viable decisions and policies by decision makers and resource managers for effective and sustainable management of protected areas and biodiversity.

 Provided there is access to better data and analytic tools, Protected Areas can be monitored and assessed to recognize any changes, be it positive or negative (better outcomes).
 This will enable better policies and decisions.

 Problem: data gaps exist in the Caribbean and where data does exist, it is not being shared.